top of page

 How long does counseling take?

 The therapy process varies depending on your personal needs and goals for counseling.
 Therefore, it is difficult to give a time frame estimation.
 Please feel free to contact me to discuss this in more detail if you have questions.
 Long term healing and change takes time; it's a commitment to yourself.
+Some people enjoy therapy longer term for continual growth, while others may meet specific goals and decide they are ready to stop.
+Others start and stop throughout their life as their lives change.
+It's a flexible process and depends on your goals and intentions for therapy.

 How often are therapy appointments?

 Therapy appointments are recommended once per week for new clients.
-As clients reach their goals, they are then encouraged to step down to bi-weekly or monthly check-ins until they feel comfortable fully graduating from therapy with me.
+As clients reach their goals, they are then encouraged to step down to bi-weekly or monthly check-ins until they feel comfortable graduating from therapy with me.

 Where is your office located?